Troubleshooting/Frequently Asked Questions

 A. Good question!
 If your machine manual does not include instructions on oiling, your machine has been pre-lubricated at the factory and will not need additional lubricating.
-However, on a drop in bobbin model, you can put 2 to 3 small drops of sewing machine oil in the bobbin case area and on the needle bar as this will not harm the machine.
+However, on a drop in bobbin model, you can put 2 to 3 small drops in the center of the hook area.
+Some models have a 'wick' that will absorb and distribute this oil down into the machine.
 You can add 1-2 drops of oil on the needle bare area.
 For any electronic model, make sure not to drip any oil on electronic components.

-We also recommend that you have your machine tuned-up by a qualified SINGER technician every 3 to 4 years to keep it in good running order.
+We also recommend that you have your machine tuned-up by a qualified SINGER technician every 2 to 3 years to keep it in good running order.

 PRO TIP: If the machine has not been used for several years, we recommend a tune-up, just like you would do if you had not used your car for a long period of time.
 Lack of activity or movement will cause the lubricant to dry out and using the machine at that time can cause parts to break.

 Q. What types of thread should I use?

 A. Household sewing machines are designed to be used with regular all-purpose sewing thread.
 This thread can be purchased from your local sewing or fabric store.
 Most all-purpose thread is 100% polyester.
 If you are quilting, you can use cotton thread.